MeepleCodes/ffxiv_macro/FFLOGS.md

 125,125, so the moveable area is probably a 20-unit radius circle.
 - raidplan image is 900px across the circle, so 22.5px/yalm again?

+# XIVAPI maps
+Their map images are always 2048x2048.

+Black Cat's arena is 160x160px, so 4px/yalm

 # Identifying zones
-There doesn't seem to be any correlation between FFLogs zone or encounter IDs and FFXIV's (e.g. for field marker presets)
+~~There doesn't seem to be any correlation between FFLogs zone or encounter IDs and FFXIV's (e.g. for field marker presets)~~

+FFLog's zone.id corresponds to FFXIV's TerritoryType sheet.

 Field marker presets reference a zone by ContentFinderCondition.ID (in XIVAPI.com model), presumably because they want to have separate waymarks for